An Application Driven Method for Assembling Numerical Schemes for the Solution of Complex Multiphysics Problems: Examples

 That is, after traversing the quadratic domain with the given velocity $\underline{u} = ^T$, the solution field must exactly correspond to the initial condition.
 Verification of numerical results is thus very straightforward.

-We solve this problem using the Firedrake problem solving environment along with the popular libraries PETSc and Scotch for efficient parallel computing \cite{FiredrakeUserManual,McRae2016,Homolya2016,Chaco95,PTSCOTCH,Rathgeber2016,Dalcin2011,petsc-efficient,petsc-user-ref}.
+We solve this problem using the Firedrake problem-solving environment along with the popular libraries PETSc and Scotch for efficient parallel computing \cite{FiredrakeUserManual,McRae2016,Homolya2016,Chaco95,PTSCOTCH,Rathgeber2016,dalcinParallelDistributedComputing2011,petsc-efficient,petsc-user-ref}.
 As the Finite Volume Method can simply be understood as a Discontinuous Galerkin Method of polynomial degree zero, the implementation is virtually the same for both schemes.

 Note that for the Finite Volume Method, the last term in Eq. \ref{eq:advection-weakform} becomes zero since the derivative of a constant vanishes.
-Thus, we omit this term from assembly in order to save computations and to more accurately represent the arithmetic intensity posed by the original formulation of this scheme.
+Thus, we omit this term from the assembly to save computations and to more accurately represent the arithmetic intensity posed by the original formulation of this scheme.

-For sake of visualization, we project the solution onto a first degree space with $H^1$ continuity.
+For the sake of visualization, we project the solution onto a first-degree space with $H^1$ continuity.
 The equations are solved by a three-stage implicit Runge Kutta method.
 In both cases, careful attention has to be paid regarding the time step.
 For hyperbolic problems of such time, the time step where stability is given is strictly bounded by the Courant Friedrichs Lewy number $\text{CFL} \leq \frac{1}{2k+1}$ for a scheme of degree $k$ \cite{cockburnRungeKuttaDiscontinuous2001}.
-One can easily verify that for a Finite Volume scheme, this corresponds to the well known condition that the CFL number must stay at or below unity.
+One can easily verify that for a Finite Volume scheme, this corresponds to the well-known condition that the CFL number must stay at or below unity.
 Not only does that mean regarding arithmetic complexity that the FVM has a simplified assembly process, but also that the admissible time step is in general larger than for DG methods.
 This discrepancy drastically increases with the polynomial order taken for the DGM.

 The corresponding results of the simulation are shown in Figure \ref{fig:advection-solutions}.